silviaparadag/silviaparadag/README.md

 <h3 align="center"> Architect in a process of change and recycling.</h3>

-<p>Frontend developer learner and design passionate raise in a small town in Ourense, Galicia</p>
+<p>Frontend developer learner and design passionate, raised in a small town in Ourense, Galicia</p>

 - 🌱 Reinventing myself in the **tech** world